TBOpen/shim-review/README.md

 upstream commit 75b0cea7bf307f362057cc778efe89af4c615354 applied ?
 -------------------------------------------------------------------------------
 It will be used with 5.10.19 or later which already has all the patches.
+Confirm that LOCK_DOWN_KERNEL_FORCE_INTEGRITY is the required kernel config option.

 -------------------------------------------------------------------------------
 If you use vendor_db functionality of providing multiple certificates and/or